typelevel/Laika/docs/03-preparing-content/03-theme-settings.md

   .pdf.navigationDepth(4)
 ```

+@:callout(info)

+The default for EPUB is just 2 levels as some readers like iBooks mess with the hierarchy of navigation items
+when using more than 2 levels.
+If you increase this setting make sure you verify it's looking good in the targeted readers.

+@:@

 ### Links to Markup Sources

 A Helium site contains a page navigation pane on the right side on bigger screens.